Apex-ace/Bank-statement/README.md

 5. Wait for the loader to finish.
 The PydanticAI agent call can take 5-15 seconds.
 6. View your structured, filterable transactions in the AG-Grid table\!
 7. Click "Export to CSV" to download the data.

+## Disable Adblocker before your in demo link